- Two-step Easter Ham recipe with Peach Glaze

 Hey, remember that ham!?
 Well after the 15 minutes per pound is up (for me it was about 1 1/2 hours) it will look like this:

-Now’s the time to crank your oven to 425F while the oven is coming up to temp, brush with some of the Peach Glaze.
-(You’ll only use some of the glaze, reserve the rest):
+Now’s the time to crank your oven to 425F.
+While the oven is coming up to temperature, brush with some of the Peach Glaze on top of the ham.
+Get the glaze in those cross-hatched grooves (You’ll only use some of the glaze, reserve the rest):

 Stick it back in the oven to let the glaze get caramelized.
 15 minutes later…..it’s DONE.